Assassination of George I of Greece: Legacy and tributes

-The Papafeio orphanage (2020), where George I was taken after the attempt on his life.
+The Papafeio orphanage (2020), where the body of George I was taken after his assassination.

 In 1915, a commemorative marble bust of King George I was erected at the assassination site in Thessaloniki, on a street now named Vasiléos Georgíou ("King George Street").
 The bust, designed by sculptor Konstantinos Dimitriadis, is the oldest outdoor sculpture in the city.

 Since 1960, a room at the Papafeio orphanage, a former military hospital where the body of George I was taken after the assassination by Alexandros Schinas, has been transformed into a small museum dedicated to the first King of the Hellenes.

 In 2013, to mark the centenary of the king's assassination, the Hellenic Post released a series of ten commemorative envelopes featuring his image.
 One of these envelopes was presented to King Constantine II, the great-grandson of George I and the final sovereign of Greece.

 The Crown series briefly references the assassination of George I, the grandfather of Prince Philip, Duke of Edinburgh, in the episodes "Smoke and Mirrors" (season 1, episode 5) and "A Company of Men" (season 2, episode 2).

 The assassination is mentioned in sixth chapter of the video game Reverse: 1999.